RealBrandon/Tech_Tutorial_Collection/README.md

 4. ## Visit the LuCI page

-   Visit LuCI (the web GUI for OpenWrt management) to make further configurations.
+   Type the LAN address into the address bar of your browser to visit LuCI (the web GUI for OpenWrt management) to make further configurations.

 5. ## Reconnect the WAN interface, if PPPoE is used